getmail6/getmail6.github.io/index.md

 Getmail 6 is a fork of [getmail v5.14 by Charles Cazabon](http://pyropus.ca/software/getmail/) with adaptations to work with Python 3 and newer.
 Getmail 6 is not supported nor sanctioned by getmail's original author.
 Support for getmail 6 can be found on this website and by opening issues on [our GitHub repository](https://github.com/getmail6/getmail6).

-The latest release is version 6.7, released on September 1, 2020 and available for [download here](https://github.com/getmail6/getmail6/releases/tag/v6.7)
+The latest release is version 6.8, released on October 7, 2020 and available for [download here](https://github.com/getmail6/getmail6/releases/tag/v6.8)